The Nest

 Furthermore, a tenant can only pay the minimum of (i) $20 or (ii)the cost of a credit report.
 Landlords must also provide a copy of that credit report to the tenant.
 If a prospective tenant provides a copy of a criminal and background check or full credit report conducted within 30 days, the landlord waives the application fee.

-The new law also caps late fees for regulated and unregulated rental properties to $50.
-Landlords must offer a minimum of 5 days as a grace period.
+The new law also caps late fees for regulated and unregulated rental properties at $50.
+Landlords must offer a grace period of at least five days.

 Changes to housing court procedures

 2019 NYC Rent LawThe 2019 law significantly expands the process for handling non-payment.
-If the tenant fails to pay the rent within five days, the landlord must send a written notice to the tenant, and the landlord must retain the receipt.
+If the tenant fails to pay the rent within five days, the landlord must send a written notice to the tenant and retain the receipt.

 Furthermore, as mentioned earlier, the tenant must receive a fourteen-day demand for rent in addition to the 5-day.
 Any claims for non-payment summary judgment may only be in the lease amount and cannot include other charges, such as late fees.
 Also, the time a tenant has to answer a non-payment petition has increased to ten days from five.